 A public key is used to encrypt a file and verify a signature.
 A private key is used by the owner to decrypt files.
 You must provide your trading partner your public key to encrypt the files they send you.
 Then you will use your private key to decrypt the files.
 Never share your private key with anyone!

-GoAnyhere provides you with a Key Management system where you can create, import, and export PGP keys.
+GoAnywhere provides you with a Key Management System where you can create, import, and export PGP keys.
 Keys are protected and organized into Key Vaults for security access controls.
 You can access the Key Management System through the Encryption drop-down menu.

 The PGP Decrypt task decrypts one or more files, using a private PGP key, reverting the files back into plain text form.
 The digital signature of an encrypted file will be verified automatically when the file is decrypted.

 You should have already created a PGP key pair and provided the public key to your trading partner.
 You will use the private key from that key pair to decrypt incoming files from that same trading partner.

 Create a new Project and add the PGP Decrypt task to the Project Outline.